wp-plugins/event-registration/readme.txt

 == Change Log ==

+= Version 6.01.04 =
+*Layout Change: Custom Questions Order - fixed spacing issue to allow readability *Bug Fix related to custom question answer table only posting 1 repsone *Bug Fix related to paging event listing on admin pages *Add Feature to Settings Misc.
+Tab to control number of events and number of attendees when paging on the admin side

+= Version 6.01.03 =
+*Bug Fix related to currency format with PayPal

+= Version 6.01.02 =
+*Minor Bug Fix

+= Version 6.00.01 =
+*Too many to list in detail, but a few are:
+*Improved admin Settings interface
+*Improved add-on module activation (more to come!!!)
+*Various bug fixes.

 = Version 6.00.31 =
 *Resolved issue where fees would be deleted if event was attempted to be deleted but had attendees